wolf-of-nostrand/ml_stock_prediction/README.md

 # Machine Learning Stock Market Prediction <br>
+Under Construction: <br>
-Stock price prediction using Machine Learning <br>
+Stock price prediction using Machine Learning Algorithms <br>

 We will be using the following techniques <br>
 <ul>
   <li> linear regression
+  <li> more to come...
 </ul>

 ## Read Me <br>